docker/metadata-action/README.md

 Returns `true` if the branch that triggered the workflow run is the default one, otherwise `false`.

-Will compare against the branch name that triggered the workflow run or the base ref for a pull request.

 #### `{{date '<format>'}}`

 Returns the current date rendered by its [moment format](https://momentjs.com/docs/#/displaying/format/).